gigi2077/AI_4/README.md

 * **AI Model:** Google Gemini 2.5 Flash
 * **Hosting:** Netlify

+### **Data Acquisition and Updates**

+The core knowledge base of this application is the `data.txt` file, which contains the text from the Transparency International Georgia article.
+To ensure the information is always current, a Python script (`update_data.py`) automates the updating process.

+Here’s how it works:

+1.  **Fetching:** The script sends a request to the article's URL.
+2.  **Parsing:** It uses the `BeautifulSoup` library to parse the raw HTML and precisely extracts the main article content, discarding irrelevant elements like headers, footers, and ads.
+3.  **Cleaning & Conversion:** The extracted HTML is converted into clean, readable Markdown format.
+4.  **Saving:** The final Markdown text is saved into `data.txt`, overwriting the old content.

+This process is automatically triggered every time the site is deployed on Netlify, as defined in the `netlify.toml` configuration file.
+This guarantees that the AI's answers are always based on the latest version of the public document.

 ### **Target Audience**

 * **General Public:** Citizens of Georgia who are interested in issues of corruption.